gotmachine/MandatoryRCS/README.md

 - Stock torque when the vessel has reached the SAS selection (prograde, normal, target, etc).
 - Hiding of irrelevant reaction wheels right-click menu options and action groups.

-#### New SAS modes and PID controller
-- Using the MechJeb PID controller instead the stock one for better accuracy and reduced RCS fuel consumption.

 #### Rotation persistence trough timewarp and reloading
 - Timewarping will not stop the vessel from rotating.
 - Rotation is restored after timewarping, switching vessels or reloading.